openedx/edx-platform/README.rst

 have free trials that make it easy to get started: https://openedx.org/get-started/

-If you will be modifying edx-platform code, the `Open edX Devstack`_ (Developer Stack) is a Docker-based development environment.
+If you will be modifying edx-platform code, the `Open edX Developer Stack`_ (Devstack) is a Docker-based development environment.

 If you want to run your own Open edX server and have the technical skills to do